-Figure 1-5 Onyx2Reality and InfiniteReality Graphics Board Set
+Figure 1-3 Onyx2Reality, InfiniteReality, orInfiniteReality2 Graphics Board Set

-The 68-pin connector at the top of the InfiniteReality RM board is reserved for use with caligraphics lights support.
+Note: The Onyx2Reality, InfiniteReality, or InfiniteReality2 graphics board sets are compatible only with Onyx2 product midplanes.
+They may not be transferred to or installed in any other type of Silicon Graphics system.
+The 68-pin connector at the top of the RM board is reserved for use with caligraphics lights support.
 It is not a SCSI connector and should not be connected to any SCSI drives.

-Note that 110 V Onyx2 deskside systems are available only in North America and only in limited configurations (see Table 3-1).
+110 V Onyx2 deskside graphics systems are available only in North America and only in limited configurations (see Table 3-1 in Chapter 3).
 Each graphics board set can have one or two RM assemblies and the DG board optionally supports up to eight monitors.